HorizonXP/blackberry-py/README.rst

 individuals at RIM who had the good sense, motivation, and ability to add a Python 3.2 runtime into the PlayBook 2.0 OS and not hide it from developers.

+.. note: The original project focus was around the use of PySide,
+    to build native Qt apps.
+With the release of Cascades and BB10, the focus has shifted to the BB-Tart subproject, which skips PySide entirely and implements a lighter-weight approach using a thin layer of C++.
+The PySide portion of the project is now moved to the "pyside" branch in the Mercurial repo, preserved for reference and in case there are active users of it.

 More to come here... for now, please note that this is copyrighted software that can be used only under certain legal terms as described in the file legal/LICENSE.